womanonrails/womanonrails.com/_i18n/en/_posts/2020-04-05-git-rebase-onto.md

 imagefeature: git-rebase-onto/git-rebase-onto.png
 ---

-In article <a href="{{ site.baseurl }}/replace-parent-branch" title="How to set git parent pointer to a different parent?">How to change parent branch in git?</a> I talked quickly about using `git rebase --onto` in a case when you want to replace the current parent branch.
+In article [How to change parent branch in git?]({{site.baseurl}}/replace-parent-branch "How to set git parent pointer to a different parent?")
+I talked quickly about using `git rebase --onto` in a case when you want to replace the current parent branch.
 But `git rebase --onto` is more than just replacing parent branch.
 We can do much more with `git rebase --onto` help.
 It's a good topic to take a look closely.
 To use it freely first, you need to understand it.

 There are two cases when you can go for `git rebase --onto`:
 1. You have a branch, where you want to change its parent branch.